Prethea-Phoenixia/safety_rag/README.md

 # SKAG: Safety Knowledge Augmented Generation

-**Reproduction guide.** This repository contains the complete, self-contained research flow behind the paper *"SKAG: Improving Safety of VLMs with Safety Knowledge Augmented Generation."* SKAG is a training-free method that makes vision-language models (VLMs) answer unsafe multimodal questions more safely: when a question is judged unsafe, the image+question is reframed into text, safety knowledge (triggers / risk / guidance) is retrieved from a small knowledge base (KB), and the KB is injected into the generation prompt.
-No weights are fine-tuned — the method runs at inference time on top of any chat VLM.
+This repository contains the research code & result for the paper *"SKAG: Improving Safety of VLMs with Safety Knowledge Augmented Generation."*

-Everything below runs on **one local machine**.
-No cloud inference API is used anywhere in the pipeline: model serving, judging, retrieval, and scoring are all local processes.
-HuggingFace is used only to *download* weights and datasets.

 ---

-## 1. What the pipeline does
+## 1. Flow

 ```
 image + question